peterjohnmanuel/Feedreader/README.md

 * Check if there is a entry link class.
 * Check each entry-link has a article.entry element.

 ## Test suite: New Feed Selection

 ### Test : Feed Content Changed.

-* Test: Check if the body element exists.
+* Check if the body element exists.
-* Test: Check if the feed class exists.
+* Check if the feed class exists.
-* Test: Check if the initial feed object and the new feed object are the same.
+* Check if the initial feed object and the new feed object are the same.

 ## Test suite: CSS Links check

 ### Test CSS Links loaded onto page

-* Test: Check the body to be defined.
+* Check the body to be defined.
 * Check the linksAfterLoaded variable is defined.
-* Test: Check the linksAfterLoaded and links after loaded are the same.
+* Check the linksAfterLoaded and links after loaded are the same.

 ## Test suite: Javascript Links check (TODO)

+* TODO : Write this test.

 # URLs used during research and implementation of project.